Published on

 Chart 2: Businesses that operate mainly in the morning or daytime use most of their electricity during cheaper off-peak hours.
 (Illustrative)

 Coffee shops and morning-led businesses come out on top.
-If you open at 6am and close at 2pm, your coffee machines, grinders, fridges and lights are running almost entirely during the cheapest hours of the day.
-Switching to the right dynamic tariff could reduce your electricity costs by around 15–20%.
+If you open at 6am and close at 2pm, your coffee machines, grinders, lights and other appliances are running almost entirely during the cheapest hours of the day.
+Switching to the right dynamic tariff could reduce your electricity costs by around 25-40%.
+Restaurants and evening venues face a trickier calculation — they trade right through the expensive peak window and need to think more carefully about whether a dynamic tariff suits them.

 What loads could your business shift to off-peak hours?